msjimc/TransGBViewer/Guide/FEATURES.md

 Figure 2b

-Figure 2: Features in the GenBank file metadata can be selected and displayed (Figure 2b) by pressing the __Create__ button (blue line in Figure 2a)
+Figure 2: Features in the GenBank file metadata can be selected and displayed (Figure 2b) by pressing the __Create__ button (blue line in Figure 2a).

 ---

 ## Display of features linked to the transcripts by UniProt

-The __Protein features from UniProt website__ panel (Figure 3a) allows you to obtain and display features linked to the transcripts by the UniProt website (Figure 3b).
+The __Protein features from the UniProt website__ panel (Figure 3a) allow you to obtain and display features linked to the transcripts by the UniProt website (Figure 3b).
 The process is described in the link below:

 - [Obtaining and displaying features suggested by the UniProt website](UniProt.md)